speedacm/SAMMI/SAMMI.Client/README.md

   </tr>
 </table>

 The Client project is a .NET Core Client-side Blazor single-page application.
 Blazor is a web UI framework that takes advantage of WebAssembly to allow .NET Core libraries to be loaded and executed on the client machine.
+All data interactions *must* use the SAMMI web API exposed by the [Server](..\SAMMI.Server) project.